Violence Jack: Novels

 Two novels were written by Yasutaka Nagai with illustrations by Go Nagai and published by Kadokawa Shoten.
 The first one, Tokyo Metsubo Hen (東京滅亡編) was released in August 1986 while the second one, Kanto Slum-gai Hen (関東スラム街編, kantō suramu gai hen), was released in April 1987.

 In July 1995, another novel titled Violence Jack: Golden City (バイオレンスジャック 黄金都市編, baiorensu jakku ōgon toshi hen), written by Tatsuhiko Dan with illustration by Go Nagai, was released by Kodansha.

 Legacy

 Violence Jack is credited with creating the post-apocalyptic manga and anime genre.
 It depicted its post-apocalyptic setting as a desert wasteland with biker gangs, anarchic violence, ruined buildings, innocent civilians, tribal chiefs, and small abandoned villages.
 This was similar to, and may have influenced, the desert wasteland settings of later post-apocalyptic franchises such as the Australian film series Mad Max (1979 debut) and the Japanese manga and anime series Fist of the North Star (Hokuto no Ken, 1983 debut).
 Goichi Suda (Suda 51), who cited Violence Jack as an influence on his video game series No More Heroes (2007 debut), stated: “All of the desert-setting titles are actually inspired by Violence Jack.
 That came way before Hokuto no Ken, so that's the real origin of everything.
 It's a great Japanese comic.”

 Kentaro Miura, creator of the manga and anime series Berserk (1989 debut), cited Violence Jack as an influence.
 Other Japanese media influenced by Violence Jack include the original video animation M.D.
 Geist (1986) and the Atlus post-apocalyptic video game series Digital Devil Story: Megami Tensei II (1990 debut).
-WhatCulture listed the Violence Jack anime series as having the second most gruesome death in anime history.